mc2-project/secure-xgboost/doc/build.rst

 Installing the Open Enclave SDK
 *******************************

-1. Install the Open Enclave SDK (v0.9.0) and the Intel SGX DCAP driver.
+1. Install the Open Enclave SDK (v0.17.1) and the Intel SGX DCAP driver.
    If building on an SGX-enabled machine, follow the instructions `here <https://github.com/openenclave/openenclave/blob/master/docs/GettingStartedDocs/install_oe_sdk-Ubuntu_18.04.md>`_.

-   **Note**: In step 3 of the instructions, make sure that you install Open Enclave version 0.9.0 by specifying the version
+   **Note**: In step 3 of the instructions, make sure that you install Open Enclave version 0.17.1 by specifying the version.

    .. code-block:: bash

-      sudo apt -y install clang-7 libssl-dev gdb libprotobuf10 libsgx-enclave-common libsgx-enclave-common-dev libsgx-dcap-ql libsgx-dcap-ql-dev az-dcap-client open-enclave=0.9.0
+      sudo apt -y install clang-7 libssl-dev gdb libprotobuf10 libsgx-enclave-common libsgx-enclave-common-dev libsgx-dcap-ql libsgx-dcap-ql-dev az-dcap-client open-enclave=0.17.1

    .. note:: You may also build the SDK in "simulation mode" on a machine without SGX support (e.g., for local development and testing).
 To build in simulation mode, follow the instructions `here <https://github.com/openenclave/openenclave/blob/master/docs/GettingStartedDocs/install_oe_sdk-Simulation.md>`_ instead.
 Notably, these instructions require that you skip the driver installation step.